giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 ### VMware vSphere

 The minimum version of vSphere required is 6.7 Update 3.
-It is recommended to run vSphere 7.0 or above.
+It's recommended to run vSphere 7.0 or above.
 That versions support the Cloud Native Storage (CNS) feature needed for PersistentVolumes (PV) in Kubernetes.

 | VMware product | Required version |
 |------|------|